|

 does just that and, in so doing, leaves a record of what the

-friend, and Jan into the titanic ruins of a lost underground
+imaginary friend, and Jan into the titanic ruins of a lost

-city.
-They bring back a jeweled and inscribed ring.
-The ring
+underground city.
+They bring back a jeweled and inscribed

-allows Jan to see just as in the dream world but while
+ring.
+The ring allows Jan to see just as in the dream world

-awake.
-This is how Jan learns about the American Indian
+but while awake.
+This is how Jan learns about the American

-tracking him.
-Jan sets up a trap and captures the man, whom
+Indian tracking him.
+Jan sets up a trap and captures the

-he met actually, after the forest fire and they talk.
-This
+man, whom he met actually, after the forest fire and they

-man tells Jan the government is after him and that his life
+talk.
+This man tells Jan the government is after him and

-is in danger.
-Their plan is to leave California
+that his life is in danger.
+Their plan is to leave

-and make for Arizona where the man has relatives who will
+California and make for Arizona where the man has relatives

 magical salt he creates a time shelter.
 To those outside it